Large temperature-up-jump simulations of a binary Lennard-Jones system: Triangular relation

 \section{Triangular relation}

-In developments two decades after Narayanaswamy that were entirely independent of the experimentally motivated TN formalism, Cugliandolo and Kurchan (CK) two decades after devised a general theory of aging.
+In theoretical developments more than two decades after Narayanaswamy, which took place independent of the experimentally motivated TN formalism, Cugliandolo and Kurchan (CK) devised a general theory of aging.
 Central in this is the concept of \textit{time-reparametrization invariance} \cite{cug94}.
 The object of study was a spin glass quenched to zero temperature from a high-temperature equilibrium state.
 Such a system ages continuously and, in fact, never reaches thermal equilibrium.
-This is in stark contrast to the TN formalism that focuses on relatively small temperature variations \cite{cug97}.
+This is in stark contrast to the TN formalism that focuses on relatively small deviations from equilibrium \cite{cug97}.
 Nevertheless, the CK aging theory is consistent with the existence of a material time (see below).
-The CK theory is based on the \textit{triangular relation} \cite{cug94} that provides a precise definition of time-reparametrization invariance.
+The CK theory is based on the \textit{triangular relation} \cite{cug94}, which provides the precise definition of time-reparametrization invariance.

 The time-autocorrelation function $C_{12}$ of a quantity $A(t)$ is defined by